electro199/ffmpeg-studio/docs/getting-started.md

 - we set a `duration` so infinite loop can end
 - then set `frame_rate` at 60

-At end we make a FFmpeg and add a output with two stream mapping.
-The `Map` add stream(s) to a output file in this way we can add multiple streams to one output, for more complex use case see Advance Usage like Filtering, Multiple outputs or what is progress_callback.
+At end we make a `FFmpeg()` and add a output with two stream mapping.
+The `Map` add stream(s) to a output file in this way we can add multiple streams to one output.